2022 GOLD CUP AWARD RECIPIENTS.pdf

 Each year in February and March, CCSM sponsors the annual Jr. Music Festival (JMF) through the NFMC charter.
 This music festival is open to all music students and encourages creative growth and development through nationally-approved, graded performance material.
 Students choose various events to enter ranging from solo, chamber, concerto, music theory, and much more.
 This festival is not a competition, but rather an opportunity for each music student to receive specialized feedback and comments from an objective judge who evaluates students on individual merits of performance and aptitude.
 This special opportunity empowers students to achieve musical, academic and performance goals that might not otherwise be realized.

-The Junior Music Festival for the Pomona Valley Area will be hosted virtually by the Claremont Community School of Music on February 18th - 20th, 2022.
+The Junior Music Festival for the Pomona Valley Area will be hosted in person by the Claremont Community School of Music on February 16th - 18th, 2024.

 *Please scroll down for additional information and instructions.*